sirchuck/site_works/README.md

     You can set a log file in the config and assign it a friendly name to write a log file.
     $this->_log['PRETTY_NAME'][] = 'You can do this to write to a log file of your choosing in the config.'

 # Important $_SESSION variables
-    Sometimes the framework needs to get some information from your user.
-    To do that we use session variables that you can control, usually when you create a login scheme for your user.
+    The framework uses a few session variables to handle routing.
+If you use a multipul server setup, you should set the frameworks session database useage to true in the config.
+That way each app server can see the value of a users session.
+If you choose not to use session, handle your own verification for letting users access moduals and controllers.
     $_SESSION['is_loggedin'] - (booleen) this is used to decide if I should even bother looking at your admin_level.
         Set it to true if your user is logged in, and false if not
     $_SESSION['admin_level'] - (int) This is the level we test against to see if your user has access to moduals and controllers.